-Marketing Strategy of Publix analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Publix marketing mix, help the brand succeed.
+Marketing Strategy of Publix analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Publix marketing mix, help the brand succeed in the market.

 Publix marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Publix Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 In this article:

 The product strategy and mix in Publix marketing strategy can be explained as follows:

 Publix is a supermarket chain which mostly deals in Food and Pharmacy.
 The products could include grocery, bakery, deli, seafood, meat, flowers.
 Apart from these, there are even pharmacy stores, liquor stores, cafes, in-house restaurants, and also parking facilities available as its marketing mix service offering.
 Publix also has a unique service for its customers.
 This includes a “special order” service which provides the customer with a choice to pre-order some of the products which are not generally stocked at many grocery stores and rare items.
 These items could be ordered at the customer service counter and they can be delivered to the customer.
 In addition to these services, Publix also provides some monetary services which could range from the Western Union money transfer and the likes, to check cashing.
 Home cleaning services and lottery centers are also present in the supermarket premises.